 For electrically operated ventilation systems, a functioning alarm device must be present in every company.
-For this purpose, for example, either a signal horn or a signal lamp or a phone dialler must be present.
-Which type of device (or which combination of devices) makes sense for a particular company must be decided on a caseby-case basis.
+For this purpose, for example a phone dialler must be present.
+Which type of device (or which combination of devices) makes sense for a particular company must be decided on a case-by-case basis.
 It is crucial that a power failure or failure of the ventilation system is noticed immediately in any case (e.g. also during the night hours or in distant sties) by a person who can initiate appropriate measures for remedy.